wojnosystems/vsql_mysql/README.md

 }
 ```

 This begins a transaction, inserts the row, counts the row, then rolls the transaction back.
-This means the insert is undone.
-The rollback occurs when rollback is set to true.
-By default, it is false, so if you do nothing and have the transaction return, it will be committed (unless an error occurs).
+If you wanted to commit the transaction, the function needs to `return true, nil`.
+Because return is called, this means the insert is undone.
+The rollback occurs when commit is not actively set to true.
+By default, commit is false, so if you do nothing and have the transaction return, it will be rolled back.

 If you return an error, a rollback will be issued as well, but the error will be propagated up and returned to the caller of vsql.Txn.

+If your code emits a panic, your transaction will be rolled back, and the panic will be re-panic'ed after the rollback

 # License